 For our number-loving folks out there, another useful way to determine whether your conversion rate could use a boost is to look at your industry average.
 Although a “good” rate varies pretty significantly by industry, a quick search online will tell you that 2% to 5% is the norm.

 While your competitors aren’t likely to be publishing their numbers, industry reports and publications will help you get a better understanding of where you fall within your specific niche.

 Compete Against Yourself (Past You)

-Your direct competitors aren’t the only ones with a conversion rate you should be looking out for.
+Your direct competitors aren’t the only ones with a conversion rate you should keep an eye on.
 Introducing your top rival: you.
 Well, past you.

 Be sure to record your own conversions over time.
 Compare how those numbers vary across each month and whether you spot a significant trend from quarter to quarter.
 If you’re noticing a change for the worse and you haven’t made any direct adjustments to your conversion strategy, a consultant can help pinpoint exactly where things went awry.

 How Do I Find an Experienced Conversion Rate Optimization Consultant?